-- \Box 1.
+- $\square$ 1.
 Install the 9-volt battery snap clip.
 The red lead is installed at (+ 9V), and the black at GND.
 Solder in place. - □□ 2.
 Stress relief is provided to prevent battery leads from flexing and eventually breaking at their connection point.
-Find a hole part-way back on the left edge of the PC board.
-Use the plastic tie-wrap provided in your kit to secure the battery leads in place, as shown in the following diagram.
+Find a hole front left edge of the PC board close to SW1 (not to be confused with the board's mounting holes at the front and back).
+Use the plastic tie-wrap provided in your kit to secure the battery leads in place, as shown below.
 Insert the tie-wrap through the hole, close it over the wires, and pull tight.
 Nip off the excess end.